In a nutshell

 - Contractors and government are always at odds as they attempt to achieve the best prices from their respective positions.
 Tom McGovern, the government contracts practice area leader at Hogan Lovells, explained that “contractors are consulting us for advice as to how to protect themselves from government budget cuts and austerity measures.”

-- A government shutdown occurred between January 20th and 22nd 2018 and more shutdowns may well happen throughout the year.
+- A government shutdown occurred between December 22nd 2018 and January 25th, less than a year after the last shutdown in January 2018 and the longest US government shutdown ever.
+More shutdowns may well happen throughout the year.
 Federal contractors can encounter a range of issues when these happen, including delays to new contract modifications and certain procurement processes.

 - The government is interested in streamlining the process for acquiring and protesting government contracts.
 The 2017 National Defense Authorization Act (NDAA) made way for an e-commerce portal and the 2016 NDAA set up the snappily-named 'Section 809 Panel' to look into ways of improving the Department of Defense's (DoD) acquisition processes.
-The panel will be reporting its findings in early 2019.
+In January 2019 the panel presented its findings before Congress, making around 90 suggestions to improve the DoD’s acquisition process.
+Implementing those suggested changes will be another story, according to top Pentagon officials.
 Keep an eye out for future developments.

 - Data security has become a significant area of activity, especially in light of Edward Snowden's revelations about the activities of the security services.
 This affects all contractors who have access to government information, whether they store it on their own systems or are tasked with securing the government's own storage facilities.